 precise for the series the charm is being

 tested for, like

 If the local deployment is successful, continue to the configuration section.

-Note: If you have access to other cloud providers (like EC2), we appreciate testing the deployment on those models as well.
+Note: If you have access to other cloud environments (like EC2), we appreciate testing the deployment on those environments as well.

 Reference the config.yaml as well as the README to determine what configuration options are available for the charm.
 Test out changing the charm configuration by doing something like the following:

 juju set charm-name key=value

 If the configuration of the charm successfully changes and the charm's README makes note of possible relations with other charms, test adding and removing the relations multiple times.
 Doing so will test for idempotency, ensuring a hook can be called repeatedly and making sure the departed and broken hooks are fired correctly.

 juju add-relation charm-name other-charm-name juju remove-relation charm-name other-charm-name